High Court rules that proscription of Palestine Action was unlawful

 The High Court upheld two grounds of challenge, including that the ban disproportionately interfered with the right to freedom of expression and freedom of assembly.
 Both are protected under Articles 10 and 11 of the European Convention on Human Rights.

-The ruling marks a “monumental victory”, in the words of Huda Ammori, co-founder of Palestine Action, who brought the legal challenge against the Home Secretary’s decision to ban the direct action protest group under ant-terrorism laws.
+The ruling marks a “monumental victory”, in the words of Huda Ammori, co-founder of Palestine Action, who brought the legal challenge against the Home Secretary’s decision to ban the direct action protest group under anti-terrorism laws.
 Ms Ammori said the proscription will be remembered “as one of the most extreme attacks on free speech in recent British history”.

 Garden Court North’s Mira Hammad and Rosalind Burgin were instructed by Birnberg Peirce Solicitors and Kellys Solicitors to represent Ms Ammori.
 They were led by Raza Husain KC and Blinne Ní Ghrálaigh KC of Matrix Chambers.
 Other junior counsel for Ms Ammori are Owen Greenhall and Audrey Mogan of Garden Court Chambers, and Paul Lukhurst, Rayan Fakhoury and Grant Kynaston of Blackstone Chambers.